So your team came within one win of the Western Conference Final. As if 2020 could get any weirder, right?

 The Canucks shouldn’t change their team philosophy towards building a team specifically meant to beat the Vegas Golden Knights.
 But if they took the right lessons out of their playoff series against Vegas and recognize the steps it took them to get where they are now, maybe Vancouver can become home to the next Golden Knights.

-Thanks for reading!
-If you enjoyed the article, join my Patreon for exclusive podcasts and early access to content!
+Thanks for listening!
+If you enjoyed the show, please check out The CreaseCast Patreon where you can get exclusive podcasts and early content access for only $5 a month!